EVATool/evatool/README.md

 TODO: check for invalid combinations of env vars
 TODO: conditionally disable containers based on env vars

 Note: keycloak master realm set WebOrigins to *
+    -> TODO new steps with enabled CSRF and disabled CORS Dont forget master realm WebOrigins set to * (is this necessary in prod environment?
+What are the settings on evatool.org?)
 Note: if registration is enabled, you should delete the predefined users of evatool-realm.
 Note: It is highly recommended to change the user passwords of the default realm "evatool-realm" in the keycloak admin console.